• Skip to primary navigation

 The filling

-In addition to shrimp, I also used green cabbage, mushrooms and onion.
-You can swap out some shrimp with minced pork if you want.
+The dumpling filling ingredients are flexible.
+You can swap out some shrimp with other minced meat, if you like.
 Also, garlic chives or scallions are all great additions to the filling.
 Feel free to use any vegetables you want or to adjust the amounts of vegetables.

 DSC6677 2 - Shrimp Dumplings (Saeu Mandu)